Jwakers/articuria/README.md

 - [x] Add all routes to a constant and replace hard coded instances
 - [x] User should be redirected to dashboard on sign in/up
 - [x] Download video (from cloudflare) on video page is not working.
 Behaviour is sporadic.
-- [ ] Fix clerk button pop-in
+- [ ] Table topics indicator is not working correctly.
+Should show on one minute not be green the whole time.
-- [ ] Make videos more secure in cloudflare using requireSignedURLs.
+- [ ] Error uploading large videos > 1:30.
+Prisma transaction is timing out.

 ## 1. Project Setup